 Photos by Charlie Ward.

-The Way Things Could Be began as with an interest in positive people and organizations that were creating social structures and systems in a progressive way.
+The Way Things Could Be began with an interest in positive people and organizations that were creating social structures and public systems in a progressive way.
 Since then it has become a collection of curated objects and graphics with a theme of human interactions.
-In addition, it has provided a platform to share projects created with similar ethos.
+In addition, it has provided a platform to create projects with similar ethos.

-These are some things that don't fit in the projects above but would like to share, the images here are inspired by friendships, cycling, and the things seen in-between.
-It's sort of a graphic diary where I describe my life through doodles and designs.
+These are some things that don't fit in the projects above but would like to share.
+The images here are inspired by friendships, cycling, and the things seen in-between.
+It's sort of a graphic diary where I describe my life through designs, doodles, and photos.